nellem23/js-fall-2014/homework/wk4.md

 Do one of the following:

 - Math.rand() gives you a random number from 0-1.
-Write a program that prompts the user for a number then loops a random number of times between 0 and the user's number printing .
-For instance, if the user enters 37, the program might log up to 15, 33, 11, but definitely not 38, 50 or 99.
+Write a program that prompts the user for a "max" number and then prompts the user for the number of times they would like a number generated.
+Using a for loop, print 'n' random numbers no higher than the user's max.
+For instance, if the user enters 37 as max, and wants 4 numbers, the program might log 15, 33, 11, 9.
+You definitely wouldn't find a number higher than 37, or any more numbers than 4.
+You can think of this as a lotto number generator that will work for any lotto.
 - Do the [FizzBuzz](http://eloquentjavascript.net/02_program_structure.html#p_i0Cvwf75cQ) problem from the reading.